lwenxuan420-lgtm/AI-Voice-Safety-Agent/README.md

 Caution / High Risk
 ```

-The final goal is not to maximize confidence.
+The goal is not to make the AI appear maximally confident.

-The goal is to avoid presenting uncertain AI predictions as absolute truth.
+The goal is to avoid presenting uncertain predictions as absolute truth.

 ---